2nd QUARTER REVIEW - OUTLOOK

 This commentary is limited to the dissemination of general information pertaining to Kummer Financial Strategies, LLC’s (KFS) investment advisory services and general economic market conditions.
 The information contained herein is not intended to be personal, legal, investment or tax advice or a solicitation to buy or sell any security or engage in a particular investment strategy.

-KFS is an SEC registered investment adviser with its physical place of business in the State of Colorado.
+Advisory services offered through Kummer Financial Strategies, LLC, (KFS), an SEC registered investment advisor with its physical place of business in the State of Colorado.
 Registration of an investment adviser does not imply a certain level of skill or training.
+For additional information about KFS, including fees and services, please contact KFS or refer to the Investment Adviser Public Disclosure website (www.adviserinfo.sec.gov).